 There’s a lot to learn from tiny house design.
-The key is finding dual purpose pieces.
+The key is finding dual-purpose pieces.
 So when you’re considering a combination room, look for versatile furniture and furnishings like storage ottomans or hideaway couches.
-Maybe a dining table with leaves that fold down for a side table.
+Choose a dining table and chairs carefully.
+Maybe the dining table has leaves that fold down for a side table.
 Or buy dining chairs that double as living room chairs.
 Anything that combines form and function is good.

-How To Decorate Your Small Living Room Dining Room Combo
+How To Decorate Your Small Living & Dining Room Combo

 2. Coordinating Curtains Are A Must

-Window treatments are another trick-of-the-trade.
+Window treatments are another trick of the trade.
 Keep a consistent color palette or print between the two rooms for a polished look.
 And hang them high.
-Buy longer curtains and mount above the window frame.
-It’s another way to make a room feel bigger.
+Buy longer curtains and mount them above the window frame.
+It’s another way to make a room feel bigger using window treatments.

 3. Clear Clutter, Make More Space

-De-cluttering is always a good idea and should be done on a regular basis.
-First, create a clean slate by taking everything off tabletops, shelves and visible surfaces.
+De-cluttering should be done on a regular basis to create a space that feels bigger.
+First, create a clean slate by taking everything off tabletops, shelves, and visible surfaces.
 Sort and create piles to store, display or discard.

-How To Arrange Furniture in Your Living Room Dining Room Combo
+How To Arrange Furniture in Your Living & Room Combo

 1. Define Functional Spaces

-Without walls, furniture placement is crucial.
+Without walls, furniture placement is crucial and should use floor space efficiently for combination living and dining areas.
 Believe it or not, putting all the furniture against a wall can make a room seem smaller.
 Bring it in.
 Place the back of your couch toward the dining area and add a sofa table behind it.
 Angle armchairs inward and use a large coffee table as a centerpiece.
 Arrange dining room furniture several feet behind the couch and let a sideboard or cupboard fill in open wall space.

 2. Small Space?
 Big Style

 Small space doesn’t mean small style.
-Be bold.
+Be bold with your interior design.
 Choose a large area rug big enough to cover the entire living area.
 It will serve as a foundation for furniture placement and further define the space.
 Adding a large rug also makes a room feel more spacious.
-A large area rug will make a small room seem larger
+A large area rug will make a smaller room seem larger.

 How to Separate the Living Room and Dining Room

-Pay attention to unique architectural elements and use them to your advantage.
+Pay attention to unique architectural elements and use the layout to your advantage to create separation.
 A fireplace or mantel can be the focal point for your living room furniture.
 Have a bay window?
 It’s a beautiful backdrop for your dining room table.
+A kitchen island is a perfect edge for the dining space.
 Embrace these elements first so the space works in your favor from the beginning.

-It’s amazing what a well-placed chandelier or lamps can do.
-A statement chandelier or several pendant lights over the dining area are a visual cue in separating space and creating a cozy, inviting atmosphere.
+It’s amazing what a well-placed chandelier or lamp can do.
+A statement chandelier, mid-century modern, or pendant lamps over the dining area are a visual cue in separating space and creating a cozy, inviting atmosphere.
 Speaking of cozy, turn the overhead lights off and turn on table lamps placed around the corners of your newly-defined living space.
 They’ll bring the room together and provide ambient lighting.